mateuszniechwiej/Ms-1-LP/README.md

       * Facebook and Instagram :white_check_mark:
 * In mobile and tablet view:
     * By clicking the logo brand located on the left, the visitor is brought back to the homepage :white_check_mark:
-    * Tested menu links: about,contact,locations,gallery and menu  :white_check_mark:
+    * Tested menu links: Home, About, Contact, Locations, Gallery and Menu  :white_check_mark:
     * Navbar-toggler button functionality :white_check_mark:
-1. Three Locations sections:
+1. Three Location sections:
     * Get directions links tested :white_check_mark:
-    * scroll back to the top of the page button(used due to length of this page) tested :white_check_mark:
+    * scroll back to the top of the page button (used due to lenght of this page) tested :white_check_mark:
     * For mobile and tablet view photo with directions is located above opening hours and facilities and in desktop view next to each other :white_check_mark:
 2. Footer:
  * Social links test :white_check_mark: